-- 4. We confirmed the December 31, 2020 bank account balance with the Township's financial institution using the Ohio Pooled Collateral System.
+- 4. We observed the year-end bank balance on the financial institution's website.
 The balance agreed.
 We also agreed the confirmed balances to the amounts appearing in the December 31, 2020 bank reconciliation without exception. - 5.
 We selected five reconciling debits (such as outstanding checks) from the December 31, 2020 bank reconciliation: - a.
-We traced each debit to the subsequent January and February bank statements.
+We traced each debit to the subsequent January bank statement.
 We found no exceptions. - b.
 We traced the amounts and dates to the check register and determined the debits were dated prior to December 31.
-There were no exceptions. - 6.
-We selected the only reconciling credit (deposits in transit) from the December 31, 2020 bank reconciliation and noted the \$43 was not a true deposit in transit.
-We also noticed and "other adjusting item" in the amount of \$194.
-Both amounts, totaling \$237, related to the misposting of a manufactured homes settlement.
+There were no exceptions.

-Property Taxes, Intergovernmental and Other Confirmable Cash Receipts
+Property Taxes and Intergovernmental Cash Receipts

-- 1. We selected a total of five receipts from the Statement of Semiannual Apportionment of Taxes, State Distribution Transaction Listing (DTL), and the Guernsey Cross Reference Report County for 2020 and a total of five from 2019: - a.
+- 1. We selected a total of five receipts from the Statement of Semiannual Apportionment of Taxes, State Distribution Transaction Listing (DTL), and the County Auditor's DTL for 2020 and a total of five from 2019: - a.
 We compared the amount from the above named reports to the amount recorded in the Receipt Register Report.
 The amounts agreed. - b.
 We inspected the Receipt Register Report to determine these receipts were allocated to the proper funds as required by Ohio Rev. Code §§ 5705.05-.06 and 5705.10.
 We found no exceptions. - c.
 We inspected the Receipt Register Report to determine whether the receipt was recorded in the proper year.
 The receipt was recorded in the proper year.
-We found no exceptions. - 2.
-We inspected the Receipt Register Report to determine whether it included two real estate tax receipts for 2020 and 2019.
-The Receipt Register Report included the proper number of tax receipts for each year. - 3.
-We confirmed the total amount paid from the United States Army Corps of Engineers ("Engineers") and Ohio Water Development Authority ("Authority") to the Village during 2019 with the Engineers and the Authority.
-We found no exceptions. - a.
-We inspected the Receipt Register Report to determine whether these receipts were allocated to the proper funds.
-We found no exceptions. - b.
-We inspected the Receipt Register Report to determine whether the receipts were recorded in the proper year.
-We found no exceptions.
+We found no exceptions. - We inspected the Receipt Register Report to determine whether it included two real estate tax receipts for 2020 and 2019.
+The Receipt Register Report included the proper number of tax receipts for each year.